thechickensstudio/Pixel-Fighters/README.md

 ## Credits

-Built with Python and Pygame.
+Built with Python, Pygame and AI by Hjälmar and Daniel.
-Pixel art assets for characters and environments.

 Enjoy the game!